Skip to Content

 A typical data loss issue many businesses that collect large amounts of data face is the backup window.
 Sometimes data created between two scheduled system backups, the backup window, will be lost.
 Continuous data protection software solves the data loss problem created by the backup window.

 Additionally, a CDP system offers businesses a high degree of data immunity from malware, ransomware, and other threats such as sabotage or accidental deletion.
+Additionally, a CDP system offers businesses a high degree of data immunity from malware, ransomware, and other threats such as sabotage or accidental deletion.
+For those concerned about their online privacy, measures to remove persona information from Google Search can also play a crucial role in safeguarding sensitive data from unwanted exposure.
 Some industries have strict data protection regulations and require businesses to use a continuous backup system to ensure compliance.

 How Does CDP Work?